asciinema/asciinema-player/src/parser/README.md

 # Parsers

-Parser is a function, which transforms a recording encoded in an arbitrary file format into a simple object representing a recording.
+Parser is a function, which transforms a recording encoded in an arbitrary file format into a simple object representing terminal recording.
 Once the player fetches a file, it runs its contents through a parser, which turns it into a recording object used by player's [recording driver](../driver/recording.js).

 Default parser used by the player is [asciicast parser](#asciicast), however another [built-in](#built-in-parsers) or [custom parser](#custom-parser) can be